YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Methods

 \subsubsection{Depth Prediction Transformer (DPT)}

-The DPT model utilizes a ViT as its backbone, which processes images in a sequence of patches.
+The DPT model utilizes a Vision Transformer (ViT) as its backbone, which processes images in a sequence of patches.
 Unlike standard transformers, DPT assembles tokens from different stages of ViT into multi-resolution feature maps, which are then progressively fused using a convolutional decoder to produce full-resolution predictions.
 This method ensures that the model captures both fine details and global context effectively.
 The model operates on a high constant resolution throughout the process, enhancing its ability to generate detailed and coherent predictions across the entire image.

 In this study, the DPT was directly applied to high-resolution RGB images collected from commercial apple orchards to generate detailed RGB-D (depth) data.
 The depth maps produced by DPT provided the 3D spatial context necessary for validating the pose estimation performed by the YOLO11 algorithm.
-Specifically, YOLO11's pose estimations of the major axes of immature green fruits were cross-verified against measurements obtained from 3D point clouds generated by DPT.
-The actual diameters of the fruitlets were measured in the field using digital calipers to provide ground truth validation.
-This integration of DPT not only enhanced the accuracy of pose estimation but also demonstrated the potential of transformers in automating and refining agricultural operations through precise 3D mapping and measurement capabilities.
+Specifically, major axes of immature green fruits estimated by YOLO11 pose estimation model were compared against measurements obtained from 3D point clouds generated by DPT.
+The actual diameters of the fruitlets were also measured in the field using digital calipers to provide ground truth validation.

-The entire workflow, as depicted in the accompanying diagram (refer to Figures \ref{fig:DepthAnything2methodologyViT} and \ref{fig:DPTmethodologyViT}) , was meticulously designed to ensure a streamlined process.
-Initially, high-resolution RGB images were captured using specialized cameras mounted on a robotic platform.
-These images were then preprocessed to enhance quality before being input into the DPT model.
-The model processed these images through several stages, including patch extraction, transformer encoding, and feature map creation, culminating in the generation of detailed RGB-D outputs.
-The subsequent steps involved using these outputs to validate the pose estimations made by the YOLO11 algorithm, focusing on the accuracy of keypoint detection within the regions of interest.
-Each step of the process was critical in achieving a high degree of precision in the 3D spatial analysis, ultimately facilitating a robust assessment of the pose estimation techniques used.
-The methodology outlined ensured that the study leveraged advanced imaging and deep learning techniques to address the challenges posed by manual labor in fruitlet thinning operations.
+High-resolution RGB images were captured using specialized cameras mounted on a robotic platform as discussed before.
+These images were then preprocessed to enhance their quality, which were then used as inputs into the DPT model.
+The model processed these images through several stages, including patch extraction, transformer encoding, thresholding and feature map creation, resulting in RGB-D outputs.
+Subsequently, the model output was used to determine 3D coordinates of the key pints (opposite ends of the longitudinal axis of fruitlets) estimated by YOLO11 pose estimation model, which resulted in 3D poses and major axis lengths of the fruitlets.
+The estimated major axis length was then compared against the field measurements as discussed below.